 An Apple a Day

-Those who tout apple cider vinegar’s wide-ranging benefits say its healing power comes from the abundance of nutrients that remain, even after the apples are fermented.
+Those who tout apple cider vinegar's wide-ranging benefits say its healing power comes from the abundance of nutrients that remain, even after the apples are fermented (Have you ever wondered what apples are good for?).
 They contend that vinegar is rich in minerals, vitamins (including potassium, calcium, and beta-carotene), complex carbohydrates and fiber, pectin, amino acids, and beneficial enzymes.

 It has been claimed that soluble fiber in the vinegar, in the form of pectin, binds to cholesterol and helps carry it out of your body, thereby improving your lipid profile.
 However, apple cider vinegar contains no measurable pectin or any other fiber, for that matter.